cardano-foundation/CIPs/CIP-1856/README.md

 ```

 > **Note**
-> This metadata standard extension doesn't affect the currently used standard, as dapps can default on the legacy values if the localized strings are not available.
+> This metadata standard extension is backward compatible and it doesn't affect applications using the current standard.
+Dapps implementing the proposed extended standard can also default on the legacy values if the localized strings are not available on an asset.

-## Implementation (TypeScript)
+## Code example to access localized properties (TypeScript)

-To access the localized strings from the fetched metadata for a native asset from an application written with TypeScript, it will look like this:
+To access the localized strings from the fetched metadata for a native asset, we can simply access the JSON properties from the front end by using the user's selected culture:

 ```

-const response = await fetch(`${BASE_URL}/policyId/${policyId}`);
+const response = await fetch(`${<BASE_URL>}/policyId/${<policyId>}`);

 const metadata = response.json();
-const strings = metadata["721"][policyId]["strings"][culture]
+const strings = metadata["721"][<policyId>]["strings"][<culture>]

 console.log(`Asset name: ${strings["name"]}`);

 ```

 ## Path to Active

 ### Acceptance Criteria
-- NFT metadata standard extension covers all existing localization needs and use-cases on web2.
+- NFT metadata standard extension covers all existing localization needs and use cases on web2.
-- Implementation is compliant to JSON conventions.
+- Implementation is compliant with JSON conventions.
+- Implementation is compliant with the [[ISO-639]](https://www.iso.org/standard/4767.html) standard for language code, and the [[ISO-3166]](https://www.iso.org/standard/63545.html) standard for country/region code.
 - Access to localized strings is easy and logical from a coding perspective.

 ### Implementation Plan
-Add this new standard to all relevant documentations and references for web3 developers.
+Add this new standard to all relevant documentation and references for web3 developers.

 ## Copyright
 <!-- The CIP must be explicitly licensed under acceptable copyright terms. -->